 3) Nutrients: Respiration rate increase, if fruits contain more sugar and water and so the fruits spoil very rapidly.

 4) Supply of CO2 and O2 : Supply of more O2 increases respiration rate.
 On the other, supply of CO2 decreases respiration rate.

 5) Wounds and bruises: Wounds and bruised fruits show high rate of respiration, as a result this fruits rot quickly and become unﬁt for consumption.

-6) Type, cultivar and stage of maturity: Shelf life of fruits is dependent on the type, cultivar and stage of maturity. e.g. Ripe bael can be stored for long period but banana can be stored only for few days.
-Fruit coat plays great role in this respect.
-Again shelf life may vary depending the cultivar of the same fruit. e.g. In normal condition, shelf life of fazli mango is 2–3 days longer than other fruit.
+6) Type, cultivar, and stage of maturity: The shelf life of fruits is dependent on the type, cultivar, and stage of maturity. e.g. Ripe bael can be stored for long period but bananas can be stored only for few days.
+Fruit coat plays a great role in this respect.
+Again shelf life may vary depending on the cultivar of the same fruit. e.g. In normal conditions, the shelf life of mango is 2–3 days longer than other fruit.

-7) Presence of pathogens and pests: Presence of pathogens has adverse effect on the shelf life of fruits.
+7) Presence of pathogens and pests: The presence of pathogens has an adverse effect on the shelf life of fruits.
 In High temperature and high humidity, pathogens infect fruits severely.
-At high temperature and high humidity, the fruit are unﬁt for consumption within 2 days by insect pest. i.e. Fruit borer, cockroach, ﬂies are wounds on the fruits and helps rotting of fruits.
+At high temperature and high humidity, the fruit is unfit for consumption within 2 days by an insect pest. i.e. Fruit borer, cockroach, ﬂies are wounds on the fruits and helps to rot of fruits.